vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 16-17, HV II, 525 (from Bhav.
 U).
 Hemādri reads' Jayanta uttararkse ādityagaña', while KKV reads "Jayantetyuttare

 jñeyo ayane gaña-'.
 Jayādrādasi-Phā. śu.
-12th with Pusya nakṣatra is so called;
+12th with Puṣya nakṣatra is so called;

 gifts and tapas on it yield merit crores of times; KKV 349,

-HV I. 1146 (from Adityapurāṇa ).
+HV I. 1146 (from Ādityapurāṇa ).
 Jayantavrata-worship of Jayanta, son of Indra, makes one

 happy; HV I. 792 (from Vi.
 Db. only a half verse ).
 Jayanti--Vide p.
 132 above and under Avatāras' in this list